getodk/docs/contributing-tips.rst

 - Submit a ``[WIP]`` (work in progress) pull request.

   - If we can see what progress you have made, it is easier to offer help.
-  - Even if you don't complete the project, perhaps someone else can pull in your in-progress work and build on it.
+  - Even if you don't complete the task, perhaps someone else can pull in your in-progress work and build on it.
   - Sometimes your in-progress work is an improvement over not having it, and so we'll merge in something even if it isn't complete.

 - If you really cannot move forward, it is okay to abandon an issue.